slackapi/template-action-and-dialog/README.md

 # Message Action and Dialog Blueprint
 ​

-> :sparkles: *Updated August 2018: As we have introduced the workspace app (currently in beta), this tutorial and the code samples have been updated using the new token model!
+> :sparkles: *Updated October 2018: As we have introduced some new features, this tutorial and the code samples have been updated!
 All the changes from the previous version of this example, read the [DIFF.md](DIFF.md)*

-*Learn more about the workspace app at the [Slack API doc](https://api.slack.com/workspace-apps-preview).*

 By registering your app's capabilities as message actions, users can pick and choose messages to send to your app so you can do something useful with them.
 Store these messages in a virtual trapper keeper, feed them to your internal markov chain bot, or file away information about an important lead.